Brave New Work: AI and Tech in the Hands of Artists

 Artists’ Presentation

-> Supercollider.LA founding member Beavers and Sarah Maria Rodriguez present their fascinating work at the intersection of art and science.<
+> Supercollider.LA founding member Isabel Beavers presents her fascinating work at the intersection of art and science.<

 Every 20min (viewing limited to 12 guests per experience)